Hoppa till huvudinnehåll

 Managing source files

-At any time, once a corpus has been created, you can upload source files to it.
-Use the upload area in the bottom of the corpus overview page, or drag a file to anywhere on that page.
+At any time, once a resource has been created, you can upload source files to it.
+Use the upload area in the bottom of the Source files panel, or drag a file to anywhere on the resource overview page.

 In case you upload a file twice (or different files with the same name) the last file replaces the first.